-November’s the month that shines a light on male mental health.
+It’s Male Health Week this week and we want to shine a light on male mental health.
 To mark the occasion, and to get more men talking about their wellbeing, two men on the NABS team share their real-life stories and tips.

 Steve Rowe, lead senior support adviser

 For me, two things spring to mind for looking after my own mental health:

 - Exercise.
 You probably guessed that one.
 I find I can go through a working day being a bit tied to the laptop, so a daily dose of exercise – be that a HIIT, or just a good stretch – always feels very mindful at the time and I get a recharge for the rest of the day.
 Perhaps most noticeable when I don’t manage to do it and emphasizes the importance of breaking up the day up with some movement

 - Like a lot of people, I haven’t really been seeing many friends or family in person recently.
 But at the weekend, I saw a friend and to both chat nonsense as well as share some of our shared challenges (work, young kids, impact of COVID) was unbelievably powerful.
 I suppose it’s tapping into my tribe.
 Previously taken for granted when seeing people in person was the norm, but was a cool reminder of the power of talking and offloading

 I’d always thought of myself as pretty stoic, but after months of not leaving the house due to shielding, I started to see patterns forming.
 Good days sometimes followed bad weeks and vice versa.
 I was discovering my mental health had a range, rather than fixed position.
 I pinned that thought somewhere inside and remembered it.
 When I was feeling low, I could stop and think – is this a crap day, or a crisis?
 When good days came, I basked in them a little more, knowing they weren’t guaranteed.

 There are a few things that I do to support myself during the lower times that might work for others too.